Dalit: Occupations

+In the past, they were believed to be so impure that upper-caste Hindus considered their presence to be polluting.
+The "impure status" was related to their historic hereditary occupations that caste Hindus considered to be "polluting" or debased, such as working with leather, disposing of dead animals, manual scavenging, or sanitation work, which in much of India means collection & disposal of faeces from latrines.

+Forced by the circumstances of their birth and poverty, some Dalit communities in India continue to work as sanitation workers: manual scavengers, cleaners of drains and sewers, garbage collectors, and sweepers of roads.
+As of 2019, an estimated 40 to 60 per cent of the 6 million Dalit households are engaged in sanitation work.
+The most common Dalit caste performing sanitation work is Valmiki (also Balmiki) caste.
+Others work as landless laborers, marginalized farmers, or continue in their traditional roles such as leathercraft, tanning, cobbling, and the disposal of dead animals.

 Healthcare and nutrition

-Discrimination can also exist in access to healthcare and nutrition.
+Discrimination against Dalits exists in access to healthcare and nutrition.
 A sample survey of Dalits, conducted over several months in Madhya Pradesh and funded by ActionAid in 2014, found that health field workers did not visit 65 per cent of Dalit settlements.
-47 per cent of Dalits were not allowed entry into ration shops; and 64 per cent were given less grains than non-Dalits.
+47 per cent of Dalits were not allowed entry into ration shops, and 64 per cent were given fewer grains than non-Dalits.
 In Haryana state, 49 per cent of Dalit children under five years were underweight and malnourished while 80 per cent of those in the 6–59 months age group were anaemic in 2015.

 Crime

 Dalits comprise a slightly disproportionate number of India's prison inmates.
 While Dalits (including both SCs and STs) constitute 25 per cent of the Indian population, they account for 33.2 per cent of prisoners.
 About 24.5 per cent of death row inmates in India are from Scheduled Castes and Scheduled Tribes which is proportionate to their population.
 The percentage is highest in Maharashtra (50 per cent), Karnataka (36.4 per cent) and Madhya Pradesh (36 per cent).
 Dalits have been arrested on false pretexts.
 According to Human Rights Watch, politically motivated arrests of Dalit rights activists occur and those arrested can be detained for six months without charge.

 Caste-related violence between Dalit and non-Dalits stems from ongoing prejudice by upper caste members.
 The Bhagana rape case, which arose out of a dispute of allocation of land, is an example of atrocities against Dalit girls and women.
 In August 2015, due to continued alleged discrimination from upper castes of the village, about 100 Dalit inhabitants converted to Islam in a ceremony at Jantar Mantar, New Delhi.
 Inter-caste marriage has been proposed as a remedy, but according to a 2014 survey of 42,000 households by the New Delhi-based National Council of Applied Economic Research (NCAER) and the University of Maryland, it was estimated that only 5 per cent of Indian marriages cross caste boundaries.